-- ٠ If you choose to encapsulate the disk: - a. vxdiskadm confirms its device name and prompts you for permission to proceed.
+If you choose to encapsulate the disks, vxdiskadm confirms their device names and prompts you for permission to proceed.
 Enter y (or press Return) to continue encapsulation:

 '''

 VxVM NOTICE V-5-2-311 The following disk device has been

 selected for encapsulation.

 Output format: [Device]

 device name

+Continue with encapsulation? [y,n,q,?] (default: y) y

 '''

-Continue with encapsulation? [y,n,q,?] (default: y) y